A BRIEF HISTORY OF BOOTS AND SHOES

-Medieval and Renaissance Boots and Shoes
+Medieval and Tudor Boots and Shoes

-Saxon and Vikings wore simple leather boots and shoes but in the 15th century rich people wore shoes with long pointed toes.
+Saxon and Viking people wore simple leather boots and shoes but in the 15th century rich people wore shoes with long pointed toes.
 They were called crakows because they were believed to have originated in Krakow.
 (However only the upper classes wore them.
 Ordinary people had shoes with round toes).
 However at the end of the 15th century long toes went out of fashion and the wealthy began to wear shoes with square or round toes.